 She has a teenage son to keep up with, so she is well versed in current pop culture, making her well rounded with an expansive point of reference.
 Natalie and Jason have always shared a certain sentiment about their small family business and it shows in their approach to the work.
 In addition to her big heart, she brings a wealth of knowledge, not only of actors, but also a cultural perspective, enthusiasm, and intelligence to every project she touches.

-For over a decade, Kendra has consistently worked in television and film.
 The combination of working with producers and directors in a fast-paced casting office and alongside motivated actors on a daily basis has shaped Kendra into the dynamic and perceptive casting director that she is today.